-Once you have narrowed your options and the decision is up to you on which lines to carry, there are several factors that could come in to play that would affect your decision.
-Our friends at The Optical Vision Site recently published an article that talks about the discussion of what's more important to your practice: the rep, the product, or the customer service.
-Let's see what they have to say.
+Once you have narrowed your options, there are several factors that could come in to play that would affect your decision to purchase frames.
+Our friends at the Optical Journal wrote an article that talks about the discussion of what's more important to your practice: the rep, the product, or the customer service.
+Let's see what they have to say:

 Making Tough Decisions about Your Frame Ordering

 We've seen a lot of discussion lately about, "What comes first?
 The rep, the product, or the customer service?"
 And, you have probably all faced this at one time or another.
 Love the rep, but unsatisfied with the product.
 Great product, poor representation, and so-so customer service.
-It can be a challenge to get lucky with all three.
+It can be a challenge to balance all three.

 Putting in an eyewear line should involve a lot of thought.
 Company, customer service, product, reputation, wholesale and resale pricing, discounts, buying groups, warranties, backorders, quality, insurance, exclusivity, styling, niche, rep support, width of the line, minimum orders, demographics, marketing plan, what has sold in the past, and what your customers are requesting are all things that you'll think about.

 The real issue is narrowing down what is most important to you and your dispensary.
 What is important to the health of your practice?
 What will help bring in new patients?
 What product enhances your brand?